dannybritto96/MIcrosoft-GRAPH-API-Python/README.md

 Refer: <https://support.office.com/en-gb/article/enable-or-disable-modern-authentication-in-exchange-online-58018196-f918-49cd-8238-56f57f38d662>

 Set
 <pre>auto=True</pre>
-in line 22 to automatically open the browser and copy the code to the clipboard.
+in line 22(function definition) to automatically open the browser and copy the code to the clipboard.

 <strong><em>sample.py</em> lists all the user's calendar and creates an event in the user's default calendar.<strong>